MattMoony/d4v1d/docs/PLATFORMS.md

 > `d4v1d.platforms.platform.cmd`

 The commands module contains all the commands that are available for the platform.
 These commands are then used by the `d4v1d` core to grant the user access to them.

-#### `get_cmds`

-> `get_cmds () -> Dict[str, Any]`

-This method returns a dictionary containing all the commands that are available for the platform.
-The keys of the dictionary are the names of the commands, and the values are the actual commands (= instances of subclasses of the `d4v1d.platforms.platform.cmd.Command` class).

-It is used by the `d4v1d` upon switching to a platform environment using the `use` command, to get all the commands that are available for the platform.

 #### `CLISessionState`